amajko/Enigma/README.md

-a non-trivial rot13:  possible encryption/decryption (aka, probably a kid sister crytprograph) engine for domestic use
+a non-trivial rot13:  possible encryption/decryption (aka, probably a kid sister crytprograph) engine for domestic use;
+'post-prandial" solves the Enigma fault?